 Loads of Love is a community ministry of Belmont Baptist Church in Charlottesville, Virginia.
 A few years ago the members were looking for a creative way to help our neighbors in need.
 After researching the existing resources in the community, the members decided to so start a laundry ministry.
 The church property already included a building which housed a clothing ministry.
 The downstairs basement was a perfect place to contain a laundry ministry.
-The church received a grant from the General Baptist Association of Virginia with funds, which enabled us to renovate the space and add five high efficiency washers and dryers.
+The church received a grant from the Cooperative Baptist Fellowship with funds, which enabled us to renovate the space and add five high efficiency washers and dryers.

 Our model for the ministry includes matching one or two volunteers from our church family with a family or individual who has been referred to us by agencies which work with families in need.
 The families come to us weekly or bi-weekly to do their laundry at a set appointed time.
 We provide all the supplies needed to do the laundry as offer drinks, snacks, games and videos for their enjoyment while they are at the laundry center.
 We are helping them save at least $25 each time they come to the ministry by not having to visit a commercial laundromat.
 As of April 2015 we have processed 8,300 loads of laundry.

 Additionally, we are building friendships and relationships to help in other ways as well.
 We serve many single parents and see firsthand the difficulties that can arise when a parent has no one to call on for help.
 One of our volunteers received a phone call from a single father who had just found out that he needed to be hospitalized immediately.
 He was desperate for someone to take care of his daughter.
 There was no moment of hesitation for the laundry volunteer as she welcomed the child into her home until the father recovered from his illness.